Dennis Hoey: Radio

 On radio, Hoey played Mr. Welby in Pretty Kitty Kelly on CBS.

 Personal life

-Issue No. 45 of "Films of the Golden Age" magazine features an interview with Hoey's son Michael A. Hoey (1934–2014), who extensively discusses Dennis Hoey's early life, career, marriages and death.
-In his book, "Elvis, Sherlock and Me: How I Survived Growing Up in Hollywood" (Bear Manor Media-2007) he discusses his father's career and their sometimes turbulent relationship.
+Issue No. 45 of Films of the Golden Age (magazine) features an interview with Hoey's son, Michael (1934–2014), who extensively discusses his father's life and career.
+In Michael's book, Elvis, Sherlock and Me: How I Survived Growing Up in Hollywood (Bear Manor Media-2007), he discusses his father's career and their sometimes turbulent relationship.

 Death

 Hoey died at the age of 67 in Palm Beach, Florida, of kidney disease on 25 July 1960.
 His body was buried at Myrtle Hill Memorial Park cemetery, in Tampa, Florida.